hushva/Data_Engineering_1/Term_DE1/README.md

 - - - - - - - - - - - - - - - - - - - -

 ## The content of the Term folder
-* imdb_db.sql file for creating the dataset
+* imdb_db.sql file for creating the dataset (please note that the file is too big to be opened)
 * wh_sp_views.sql file contains all the scripts for creating the analytical layer, stored procedures, views and a trigger for inserts on _movies_ table.